Paul Seaborn, Assistant Professor, Management Area, McIntire School of Commerce, University of Virginia

 In Spring 2017 I created and taught the first ever “Business of Marijuana” course at Daniels (or at any AACSB-accredited business school) and taught the course four times in total.
 I was also the lead instructor for MGMT 2850 Business & Society, a core undergraduate core, and taught two consulting courses, one for graduate students and one for undergraduate students, that involved a “real-world” consulting project.
 While at DU I also served as Faculty Advisor to the Daniels Consulting Firm, a student-run organization that provides consulting opportunities for graduate students, and to the annual Daniels Race & Case event.

-My research interests include: Non-market strategy/corporate political activity, industry regulation & self-regulation, political economy, entrepreneurship, business models, economics of information.
-I am also working on a series of research projects related to Colorado’s emerging marijuana industry.
+My research interests include non-market strategy/corporate political activity, industry regulation & self-regulation, political economy, entrepreneurship, business models, economics of information.
+I am also working on a series of projects related to the emerging legal marijuana industry.

-Prior to joining Daniels in 2011 I completed my doctoral studies in Strategic Management at the Rotman School of Management, University of Toronto.
-Before pursuing a PhD I worked as a strategy consultant for Mercer Management Consulting (now known as Oliver Wyman), serving a variety of transportation, high-tech, and financial services firms across North America.
-I also worked for four years as an IT consultant with IBM Global Services, completed an MBA at the Richard Ivey School of Business, University of Western Ontario and a Bachelor’s Degree in Mathematics at Acadia University.
+Prior to joining Daniels in 2011, I completed my doctoral studies in Strategic Management at the Rotman School of Management, University of Toronto.
+Before pursuing a PhD I worked as a strategy consultant for Mercer Management Consulting (now known as Oliver Wyman) and for four years as an IT consultant with IBM Global Services, completed an MBA at the Richard Ivey School of Business, University of Western Ontario and a Bachelor’s Degree in Mathematics at Acadia University.